ShiftLeftSecurity/codepropertygraph/README.md

 Scala 3.x which means all sbt commands will compile using Scala 3.x.
 If you want to run an sbt command for both versions you need to prefix it with a "+" like `sbt +test`.
-If you use an open sbt shell you can switch the default language for the time of the shell session with `++2.13.7` and `++3.1.0`.
+If you use an open sbt shell you can switch the default compiler version for the duration of the shell session with `++` e.g., `++2.13.7` and `++3.1.0`.

 # Code style